diegomorg/minicurso-mobile-api/README.md

 # RESTful API in Node, Express and MongoDB

-API destinada para utilização no minicurso de mobile
+API intended for use in the mini-course of mobile

 ## Requirements